RedefiningReality/Proxmox-Remote-Management/README.md

-# Proxmox Management Scripts
+# Proxmox Remote Management Scripts
 Converts a set of Proxmox virtual machines to templates, which can then be dynamically provisioned for a set of users.
 The intended purpose of this project is for teaching cybersecurity hands-on, allowing an instructor to set up a cybersecurity practice environment that can be easily cloned to provide each student with access to their own copy.

 ### Setup
 **Note:** Requires Python 3

 1. Select a folder to save the scripts in.
 My recommendation for Linux is `/opt`: `cd /opt`
-2. Clone this repository: `git clone https://github.com/RedefiningReality/Proxmox-Management-Scripts.git`
+2. Clone this repository: `git clone https://github.com/RedefiningReality/Proxmox-Remote-Management-Scripts.git`
-3. Enter the cloned directory: `cd Proxmox-Management-Scripts`
+3. Enter the cloned directory: `cd Proxmox-Remote-Management-Scripts`
 4. Run the [setup script](scripts/setup.py): `./setup.py` or `python setup.py`.
 It will walk you through the process, test your current Proxmox installation, and modify the other scripts accordingly.
 6. Modify [easyclone.sh](easyclone.sh) and [easypurge.sh](easypurge.sh) to your liking.
 See comments in each script.
 You can add these to your PATH so that they may be executed as commands with the following: